cncf/toc/reviews/2021-Kyverno-annual.md

 Kyverno ("govern" in Greek) is a policy management solution designed for Kubernetes.

 The main goal of the Kyverno project is to simplify Kubernetes configuration management using policies for security and automation.
-Kyverno makes it easy for Kubernetes administrators to write and manage Kubernetes policies, and for Kubernetes users (ex., developers) to consume policy results and address issues.
+Kyverno makes it easy for Kubernetes administrators to write and manage Kubernetes policies and for Kubernetes workload owners (for example, developers) to consume policy results and address issues.

-Kyverno has full support for mutating and generating Kubernetes resources, and hence can be used to automate costly and error-prone handoffs across operations, security, and development roles.
+In addition to validating resources (in either audit or enforce modes), Kyverno has full support for mutating and generating Kubernetes resource and is often used to automate costly and error-prone handoffs across operations, security, and development roles.

-Kyverno uses Kubernetes custom resources for policies and policy reporting.
-Kyverno runs as an admission controller and a command-line tool.
+Kyverno uses Kubernetes custom resource definitions for cluster-wide and namespaced policies, and the [Kubernetes Policy WG policy report](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report) for reporting policy results.
+Kyverno runs as an admission controller and as a standalone command-line tool.

 Since Kyverno is focused on Kubernetes, it leverages Kubernetes patterns, idioms, and tools such as:
 * owner references